 “You couldn't turn back”

-The chilling memories of festival-goers echoed across the web earlier this week, as actors Mara Widmann und Leon Pfannenmüller read out witness statements for the Süddeutscher Zeitung.
+The chilling memories of festival-goers echoed across the web on the fifth-year anniversary in 2015, as actors Mara Widmann und Leon Pfannenmüller read out witness statements for the Süddeutscher Zeitung.

 One visitor experienced the “pushing and jostling” as soon as they reached the first barriers in the train station.